logo phplogo phpmin

 Thwarting Black Market Gaming

-In the early 21st century, there was already a large online gambling market in other countries, including Europe.
+In the early 21st century, a prominent online gambling market existed in other countries, including Europe.
 This availability of gaming outside the United States through the Internet created a black market in online gambling that was growing in size every year – and it was completely unregulated and untaxed at the time.
 It did not take long for state legislators to recognize how much money their states were losing out on.

 The First Online Gambling Bill

-The bill specified that the online servers for the gambling websites would be located within Atlantic City’s licensed casinos so it would work within the existing gambling legislation set by state law.
+The bill specified that the gambling websites' online servers would be located within Atlantic City's licensed casinos so that they would work within the existing gambling legislation set by state law.

-It also worked around any federal concerns by making sure only bets placed within the state would be allowed.
+It also worked around any federal concerns by ensuring only bets placed within the state would be allowed.

 New Jersey Governor Chris Christie vetoed the legislation in early 2011 over concerns it would allow other businesses, such as nightclubs, to run online gambling sites.